-Only the wife or husband of the deceased, and, where the deceased was a minor (under the age of 18 years) who was never married, for the benefit of his parents, if he was legitimate and of his mother if he was illegitimate.
+The bereavement award is a similar form of fatal accident compensation but has different criteria.
+Only the wife or husband of the deceased, and, where the deceased was a minor (under the age of 18 years) who was never married, for the benefit of his parents.
 The bereavement award has increased from £3,500 to £7,500 after 1 April 1991 and from 1 April 2002 £10,000.
 Interest can also be claimed in respect of a fatal accident case on the award running from the date of death.

 The assessment, simply put, is a 3 stage test:

-- 1. Establish the earning of the deceased, less living expenses – this gives what the court’s the annual dependence or what is called the “multiplicand”;
+- Establish the earning of the deceased, less living expenses – this gives the court’s the annual dependence or what is called the ‘multiplicand’

-- 2. The multiplicand is then multiplied by the number of years purchase, the “multiplier”;
+- The multiplicand is then multiplied by the number of years purchase, the ‘multiplier’

-- 3. The resultant figure is then subject to the element of reasonable future probability which is reflected in the multiplier in 2 above.
+- The resultant figure is then subject to the element of reasonable future probability which is reflected in the multiplier in stage 2